chrisjrn/docs_public/resume.md

 ### Overview

+#### About Me

-* Software engineer with experience in Android, automated testing, as well as some client and server-side web infrastructure.
+* Software engineer, interested in Python; recent experience in Android, test design, mobile web, and server-side Java.
 * Open Source community engagement, with a focus on growing the Australian Python community, and on improving outreach and diversity at conferences.
 * Occasional presenter at Python and Open Source conferences around the world.

+#### What I'm looking for

+* Developer relations/evangelism: opportunities for conference speaking, and engagement online and in-person with developer communities.
+* Software engineering: Interested in Python, but will consider opportunities as they arise.
 * Requirement for work based in Australia (on-site or remote), with preference for Hobart; very happy to travel frequently.